About

 - Possibility of auto committing the offset (e.g. to achieve at-most-once delivery)

-- Consumer groups providing the message ordering and horizontal scaling across the connected clients
+- Consumer groups providing the message ordering and horizontal scaling across the connected clients, with cooperative partition rebalancing

 - Message expiry with auto deletion based on the configurable retention policy